UNDERAGE

 one of the glass jugs that they are using to

 collect nickels as part of the campaign.
-The proposed

 tax increase could raise $10 million for treatment,